 What Towns Are Near White Mountains NH?

-Lincoln, NH, and Woodstock, NH are towns in the valley of the White Mountains near the main tourist attractions.
+Towns near White Mountains NH include Lincoln, NH, and Woodstock, NH which are located in the valley of the White Mountains near the main tourist attractions.
 Conway, NH is close to the Cog Railway and another area with tourist attractions.

 How Many Days Do You Need At White Mountains?